LaughingManCommits/gatekeeper/README.md

 # Access Gateway Test

-very simple access-gateway that regulates resources by access level.
+Very simple application that regulates resources by access level.

 Users can only access resources once their access level is elevated to appropriate level.

+For example accessing any content behind the URI "/Level1/**" will be blocked without the appropriate session and access level.

 ### Current Tech Stack